The series in general

 Wonder Boy Returns

-- Genre Throwback: The general fan consensus was that returning to the original gameplay was unnecessary, as it was not anything that Monster Lair or the Adventure Island series had already done better.
+- It's the Same, Now It Sucks: The general fan consensus was that returning to the original gameplay was unnecessary, as it was not anything that Monster Lair or the Adventure Island series had already done better.
 It doesn't help that the game looks more like a dated budget mobile game and was released in the shadow of Monster Boy And The Cursed Kingdom and the Wonder Boy: The Dragon's Trap remake.